 What You Can Learn from Handerpants

-Sometimes, your audience will find a use for your product that you’d never even considered
+Sometimes, your audience will find a use for your products that you’d never even considered

 Wacky apparel is a great conversation starter!